jmoore2081/smackgrc/src/pages/index.md

         Unlike our competitors, all modules are included in all plans.
       title: No separate charges for individual modules
       image: /img/undraw_business_analytics_l92d.png
-    - text: >
+    - text: >-

-        One of the best features of Quick Base is its powerful reporting.
+        One of the best features of SMACK GRC is its powerful reporting.
 It is easy to create all types of reports, including, Kanban, Gantt, Calendar, Map, and Charts of many kinds.
       title: 'Powerful, dynamic multi-dimensional reporting'
       image: /img/undraw_pie_graph_x9dy.png
-    - text: >
+    - text: >-
-        With Quick Base, you control everything from the look and feel to the functionality.
+        With SMACK GRC, you control everything from the look and feel to the functionality.
 The workflows, forms, fields, tables, reports, dashboards, and other app building blocks can be configured to match your unique  processes.
-You can even build your own apps from scratch with no need for coding or IT assistance.
-Custom app development has never been easier than with Quick Base.
-      title: Fully customizable by you without the need of a developer
+      title: Fully conifgurable by you without the need of a developer
       image: /img/undraw_code_review_l1q9.png
   heading: Heading
   description: description